JitUikey28/Goal-Attractor-Dynamics-in-Reflective-Language-Models/README.md

 **Research Question:**
 Do language models converge toward stable goal attractors when iteratively reflecting on their goals, and what internal mechanisms drive this convergence?

 Advanced AI systems capable of introspection may settle into stable goal representations through repeated self-reflection.
 Whether those attractors are safe or unsafe has direct and underexplored implications for AI alignment.
-This proposal presents a completed two-model empirical pilot study and proposes a scaled follow-up research agenda suited for the **MATS 2026 program**.
+This proposal presents a completed two-model empirical pilot study and proposes a scaled follow-up research agenda.

 We designed and executed four experiments: